ThDilos/ThDilos.Fox.Origin/README.md

 	When in rain for 5 seconds, trigger soaked effect.
 	When in water for 0.2 seconds, trigger soaked effect.
  	When in snow for 0.5 seconds, trigger snowed effect.
+	When in the snowfall for 5 seconds, trigger snowed effect.

 	Soaked effect:
 	movement speed reduce by 20%.
 Effect resets after shaking.